Columbia Diggins 1852

 “There is really nothing like it anywhere else” says Amber Cantisano, park staff.
 “It is the closest thing to time travel you’ll find anywhere.
 Its pretty amazing.”

-Special educational programs for 4th graders are offered on Thursday and Friday of the event.
+Educational programs for grade school students are offered on Thursday and Friday of the event.
 Students get a chance to tour the camp and interact with characters from 1852.
-This program adhere’s to the state’s curriculum standards, and provides an unbeatable opportunity for students to experience first-hand what they’ve learned in the classroom.
+This program adheres to the state’s curriculum standards, and provides an unbeatable opportunity for students to experience first-hand what they have learned in the classroom.
 This program is very popular, and reservations are required.
-A lottery for available slots is held on August 15th for the following year.